SheenaShahangian/CS601_HW1_Shahangian/README.md

 I have included at least 2 paragraphs of text on all pages of my website.

 ### HTML5 Elements
-All pages (even the 4th one) contain HTML5 elements.
+All pages (including the 4th one) contain HTML5 elements.

 ### External Hyperlinks